egorpushkin/neurolab/README.md

 There is special place in my heart for **Neuro Laboratory** project.
 Ages ago it was built.
 My views on technology and tooling I use have changed rather drastically.
-And yet it was the first commercial product I designed, built and brought to market and some of the ideas behind still sound very appealing to me.
+And yet it was the first commercial product I designed, built and brought to market and some of the ideas behind it are still very appealing to me.

 There is a lot of hype around machine learning these days.
 It was much quieter back in the day when I worked on my Master Thesis and used ANNs as a foundation of my research.